Types of Supervised Practice

 Internships

-• Combined DI & Master's Degree: are typically 18-24 months and graduate courses are taken along with supervised practice.
+Combined DI & Master's Degree: are typically 18-24 months and graduate courses are taken along with supervised practice.
+Applicants need to have completed a Didactic Program in Dietetics and received a verification statement.

 Prospective applicants should review program websites for the most up-to-date information, including application deadline dates.